4.2 HomeoRoq

 • gene: Homeolog ID.
 The gene names defined in the first column of the mapping table.

-• pvalue: p-value from the likelihood ratio test.
+• pvalue: p-value calculated from sampling.

 • qvalue: Adjusted p-value using the Benjamini-Hochberg method.